danishwebdeveloper/RESTAPI-Python/Answers.md

 **3- Question Three: Updating Profile Pictures**

 * I choose Python to complete this task.
 I also did that task in PHP as well.
 Here I have only share the python script which you can found in the file uploadAvatars.py file and these images are stored in the images folder.
+I can also share the PHP script on your demand.
 * Thank you so much for consider my application for the position of Technical Support Engineer.